ecom-research/ComposeAE/README.md

-# Compositional Learning of Image-Text Query for Image Retrieval
+# Compositional Learning of Image-Text Query for Image Retrieval - Accepted at WACV 2021
-## Code is available.
+The paper can be accessed at: https://arxiv.org/pdf/2006.11149.pdf

 ## Introduction